rod86/react-norris/README.md

 # React Norris

-This a React and Redux demo that uses the [Internet Chuck Norris Database API](http://www.icndb.com/api/)
+This is a React and Redux demo that uses the [Internet Chuck Norris Database API](http://www.icndb.com/api/)

 ## Install